reflectoring/reflectoring.github.io/_posts/2020-06-21-aws-cloudformation-ecs-deployment.md

 ```
 aws cloudformation update-stack \
-  --stack-name reflectoring-ecs-zero-downtime-deployment-service \
+  --stack-name reflectoring-service \
   --use-previous-template \
   --parameters \
-      ParameterKey=StackName,ParameterValue=reflectoring-ecs-zero-downtime-deployment-network \
-      ParameterKey=ServiceName,ParameterValue=reflectoring-hello-world \
       ParameterKey=ImageUrl,ParameterValue=docker.io/reflectoring/aws-hello-world:v3 \
-      ParameterKey=ContainerPort,ParameterValue=8080 \
-      ParameterKey=HealthCheckPath,ParameterValue=/hello \
-      ParameterKey=HealthCheckIntervalSeconds,ParameterValue=90
+      ... more parameters

-aws cloudformation wait stack-update-complete --stack-name reflectoring-ecs-zero-downtime-deployment-service
+aws cloudformation wait stack-update-complete --stack-name reflectoring-service
 ```

 To make sure that we haven't accidentally changed anything in the cloudformation template, we're using the parameter `--use-previous-template`, which takes the template from the previous call to `create-stack`.

 We have to be careful to **only change the parameters we want to change**.
 In this case, we have only changed the `ImageUrl` parameter to `docker.io/reflectoring/aws-hello-world:v3`.

 **We cannot use the popular `latest` tag to specify the latest version of a Docker image**, even though it would point to the same version.
 That's because CloudFormation compares the input parameters of the update call to the input parameters we used when we created the stack to identify if there was a change.
-If we use used `docker.io/reflectoring/aws-hello-world:latest` in both cases, CloudFormation wouldn't identify a change and do nothing.
+If we used `docker.io/reflectoring/aws-hello-world:latest` in both cases, CloudFormation wouldn't identify a change and do nothing.

-Once the update command has run, ECS will spin up two Docker containers with new image version, drain the connections to the old two containers, send new requests to the new containers and finally remove the old ones.
+Once the update command has run, ECS will spin up two Docker containers with the new image version, drain any connections from the old two containers, send new requests to the new containers and finally remove the old ones.

 All this works because we have configured a `DesiredCount` of 2 and a `MaximumPercent` of 200 in our ECS service configuration.
 This allows a maximum of 200% (i.e. 4) of the desired instances to run during the update.

 That's it.
 The stack has been updated with a new version of the Docker image.

-This method is easy, but it has the big drawback of being rather error-prone. **We might accidentally change one of the other 5 parameters or have made a change in the stack `yml` file**.
+This method is easy, but it has the drawback of being error-prone. **We might accidentally change one of the other 5 parameters or have made a change in the stack `yml` file**.
 All these unwanted changes would automatically be applied!

-## Option 2: Avoid Accidental Changes with Change Sets
+## Option 2: Avoid Accidental Changes with Changesets

-If we want to make sure not to apply accidental changes during an `aws cloudformation update-stack` command, we can use [Change Sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html).
+If we want to make sure not to apply accidental changes during an `aws cloudformation update-stack` command, we can use [changesets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html).

-To create a change set, we use the `create-change-set` command:
+To create a changeset, we use the `create-change-set` command:

 ```
 aws cloudformation create-change-set \
-  --change-set-name update-reflectoring-ecs-zero-downtime-deployment-service \
+  --change-set-name update-reflectoring-service \
-  --stack-name reflectoring-ecs-zero-downtime-deployment-service \
+  --stack-name reflectoring-service \
   --use-previous-template \
   --parameters \
-      ParameterKey=StackName,ParameterValue=reflectoring-ecs-zero-downtime-deployment-network \
-      ParameterKey=ServiceName,ParameterValue=reflectoring-hello-world \
       ParameterKey=ImageUrl,ParameterValue=docker.io/reflectoring/aws-hello-world:v4 \
-      ParameterKey=ContainerPort,ParameterValue=8080 \
-      ParameterKey=HealthCheckPath,ParameterValue=/hello \
-      ParameterKey=HealthCheckIntervalSeconds,ParameterValue=90
+      ... more parameters
 ```

 This command calculates any changes to the currently running stack and stores them for our approval.

-Again, we pass the `--use-previous-template` parameter to avoid accidental changes on the stack template.
-We could just as well pass a template file, however, and any changes in that template compared to the one we previously used would be reflected in the change set.
+Again, we pass the `--use-previous-template` parameter to avoid accidental changes to the stack template.
+We could just as well pass a template file, however, and any changes in that template compared to the one we previously used would be reflected in the changeset.

-After having created a change set, we can review it in the AWS console or with this CLI command:
+After having created a changeset, we can review it in the AWS console or with this CLI command:

 ```
 aws cloudformation describe-change-set \
-  --stack-name reflectoring-ecs-zero-downtime-deployment-service \
+  --stack-name reflectoring-service \
-  --change-set-name update-reflectoring-ecs-zero-downtime-deployment-service
+  --change-set-name update-reflectoring-service
 ```

-This outputs a bunch of JSON or YAML (depending on your preferences), which list the resources that would be updated when we execute the change set.
+This outputs a bunch of JSON or YAML (depending on your preferences), which lists the resources that would be updated when we execute the changeset.

-When we're happy with the changes, we can execute the change set:
+When we're happy with the changes, we can execute the changeset:

 ```
 aws cloudformation execute-change-set \
-  --stack-name reflectoring-ecs-zero-downtime-deployment-service \
+  --stack-name reflectoring-service \
-  --change-set-name update-reflectoring-ecs-zero-downtime-deployment-service
+  --change-set-name update-reflectoring-service
 ```

 Now, the stack will be updated, same as with the `update-stack` command, and the Docker containers will be replaced with new ones carrying the new Docker image.

-While I understand the idea of having a manual review step before deploying changes, I find that the change sets are hard to interpret.
+While I get the idea of having a manual review step before deploying changes, I find that the changesets are hard to interpret.
 They list the resources that are being changed, but they don't highlight the attributes of the resources that changed.
-I imagine it very hard to properly review a change set for potential errors.
+I imagine it to be very hard to properly review a changeset for potential errors.

-Also, **change sets defeat the purpose of continuous delivery**, at least if they're reviewed manually.
+Also, ** a manual review changesets defeats the purpose of continuous delivery**.
 We don't want any manual steps in between merging the code to the main branch and the actual deployment.

-I guess we could build some fancy automation that validates a change set for us, but what validations would we program into it?
-That smells of too much of a maintenance overhead for me, so I'm opting out of change sets for my purposes.
+I guess we could build some fancy automation that validates a changeset for us, but what validations would we program into it?
+That smells of too much of a maintenance overhead for me, so I'm opting out of changesets for my purposes.

 ## Option 3: Delete and Re-create a Granular Stack